Local Solutions to a Global Problem: Microplastics in North Carolina

 9:35 -9:55am

-The Big Picture on Plastic: U.S. Challenges and Pathways Forward – Danielle Holly, North American lead at the Ellen MacArthur Foundation
+The Big Picture on Plastic: U.S. Challenges and Pathways Forward – Danielle Holly, North American Lead, Ellen MacArthur Foundation

 9:55-10:15am

-State of Plastics Recycling in North Carolina – Sandy Skolochenko, NC DEQ
+State of Plastics Recycling in North Carolina – Sandy Skolochenko, Community Development Specialist, NC DEQ

 10:15-10:45am